 2. Paint a mural for your school or community.
 Reach out to contacts in your community, or check with your administration.
 Students will take great pride in contributing a work of art to their school or community.
 Just remember to make sure everyone has a chance to participate and the project isn’t dominated by your most artistic pupils!

 4. Conduct a small-scale biological survey, or “bioblitz.”
 To get your students interested and invested in biodiversity, consider conducting a bioblitz.
 A bioblitz is a very concentrated biological survey.
 The goal is to count as many species from as many taxonomic groups as possible within the set parameters of the bioblitz (for example, in a given park over the course of several hours).
 National Geographic and the National Park Service have resources to get you started on this outdoor educational activity.

-6. Participate in data collection or citizen science.
-Citizen science is all the rage right now, so there are many ways to get involved in scientific research.
+6. Participate in data collection or community science.
+Community science (or citizen science) is all the rage right now, so there are many ways to get involved in scientific research.
 In fact, check out our blog for tips on forging great science partnerships.
 Here are several other resources and cool projects for you to consult: SciStarter, California Academy of the Sciences, Cornell Lab of Ornithology Bird Sleuth, PlanetFour, Whale FM, EPI's Pacuare Reserve Camera Trap Project via Zooniverse, and our very own EPI Classroom.
 If you're ready for something a little more adventurous, you can get your students involved in data collection that benefits ongoing scientific research by enrolling in an EPI student travel program.

 8. Be tourists for the day, and have your students lead walking tours of your school or community.
 As part of your outdoor education curriculum, use the opportunity to practice public speaking.
 If your school building is historic, or there is a historic district nearby, you may have your students design and give walking tours.
 If you are a foreign language teacher, have them give a walking tour of your school or community in your language.

 9. Maintain the health of local rivers and streams by hosting or joining a river or beach cleanup.
 All of EPI's Student and Teacher Expeditions include a community service project, from pulling invasive weeds to beach cleanups.
 And here in Missoula, Montana – where EPI's U.S. office is located – hundreds of volunteers get together in April to keep our local river healthy and safe.
 If you want to host your own cleanup, the Clark Fork Coalition has resources for you to get started on this outdoor educational activity.

 10. Build life-long eating habits and awareness by conducting a lesson on nutrition and food systems.
 Visit a local farm or garden (or plant your own!) and let your students taste truly fresh foods.
 If planting your own garden is out of the question, reach out to local community gardens.
 In Missoula, Garden City Harvest runs several neighborhood farms and community gardens.

 11. Try your hand at orienteering!
 Did you know that orienteering is a competitive sport?
 However, there is no need to be competitive – this is a great way to build teamwork and develop leadership and problem-solving abilities.
 Plus, it’s a practical skill for kids who will grow up to be outdoorsmen and outdoorswomen.
-Here’s an article providing educational materials and resources to get started.
+Check out more educational materials and resources to get started on this outdoor activity.